the a-z of art basel miami beach 2015

 Here’s your ultimate guide to North America’s most major art party, from free Miley Cyrus memorabilia to Dev Hynes’ collaborative dance performance.

 A is for Arsham and A-Trak: Director, artist, and architect Daniel Arsham will screen the fourth installment of his nine-part Future Relic film series on December 3 at the Edition Hotel.
 Following on from previous chapters featuring James Franco and costumes by Public School, Future Relic 04 stars Juliette Lewis and a talking owl.
-DJ A-Trak will spin the private after party.
+A-Trak will dj the private after party.

 B is for Beyond the Limelight: Prepare to party like it's 1989, when Miami's Museum of Fashion hosts Beyond the Limelight, photographer Tina Paul's 80s and 90s-era snaps of nocturnal New York.
 Curated by Keni Valenti, Paul's photographs will be displayed alongside garments inspired by the looks captured in her photographs -- including designs by Vivienne Westwood, Jean Paul Gaultier, Thierry Mugler, and more.